InnoDB performs a bulk load instead of

 interpreted as a hint rather than a hard limit.

 Sorted index builds are supported for fulltext indexes.
 Previously, SQL was used to insert entries into a fulltext index.

-Redo logging is turned off during a sorted index build.
-Instead, there is a checkpoint to ensure that the index build can withstand a crash or failure.
+Redo logging is disabled during a sorted index build.
+Instead, there is a checkpoint to ensure that the index build can withstand an unexpected exit or failure.
 The checkpoint forces a write of all dirty pages to disk.
 During a sorted index build, the page cleaner thread is signaled periodically to flush dirty pages to ensure that the checkpoint operation can be processed quickly.
 Normally, the page cleaner thread flushes dirty pages when the number of clean pages falls below a set threshold.
-For sorted index builds, dirty pages are flushed promptly to reduce checkpoint overhead and to parallelize IO and CPU activity.
+For sorted index builds, dirty pages are flushed promptly to reduce checkpoint overhead and to parallelize I/O and CPU activity.

 Sorted index builds may result in optimizer statistics that differ from those generated by the previous method of index creation.
 The difference in statistics, which is not expected to affect workload performance, is due to the different algorithm used to populate the index.